boystrange/ProgramVerification/src/Chapter/Preamble/Demo.lagda.md

 imported for this program to correctly type check and compile.
 The directives shown below import the necessary definitions from the Agda library used in this course.
-For the time being, we will use natural numbers and equality as black boxes, will see how they can be defined in Agda later on.
+For the time being, we will use natural numbers and equality as black boxes; we will see how they can be defined in Agda later on.

 ```